Antipruritic (On the skin)

 - Make sure your doctor knows if you are pregnant or breast feeding, or if you are allergic to preservatives or dyes.

-- If your symptoms do not improve or if they get worse, call your doctor.
+- Call your doctor if your symptoms do not improve or if they get worse.
 Let your doctor know if your symptoms go away but come back again within a few days.

 Possible Side Effects While Using This Medicine